karenartioli/ProjectOMDB/README.md

-# mark-sql-proj--search-movies-cli
+# mark-sql-proj--search-movies-cli-js

-A starting typescript project for the OMDB movie search CLI.
+A starting javascript project for the OMDB movie search CLI.